(revised January 2020)

 - Some background on you / your band (e.g., location, band members);

-- A link to your music, preferably on SoundCloud as well as where it could be purchased;
+- A link to your music, preferably on SoundCloud, Bandcamp, Spotify, or YouTube, as well as purchase links;

-- A date when your single or album will be released (as we all have day jobs, we need some lead time so please don’t send us something that says, “We’d love you post our new single that is being released tomorrow”); and
+- A date when your single or album will be released (as we all have day jobs, we need some lead time so please don’t send us something that says, “We’d love you post our new single that drops tomorrow”); and

-- Social media (we cannot underscore the importance to have a Facebook, Twitter, and Instagram account in this day and age).
+- Social media (we cannot underscore the importance to have a Facebook, Twitter, and Instagram account in this modern age).

 We do our best to listen to the material and write our own original thoughts.
-You won’t find us copying and pasting the press release.
-Oh, and we only post what we like.
+You won’t find us copying and pasting press releases.
+Oh, and one key thing: we only post what we like.
 No negative reviews here.
-Email us at email@example.com.
+Email us at firstname.lastname@example.org.

 Ben Yung (@BenjamenYung)